BenLangmead/bowtie2/MANUAL.markdown

 Containerized versions of Bowtie 2 are also available via the [Biocontainers](https://BioContainers.pro) project (e.g. [via Docker Hub](https://hub.docker.com/r/biocontainers/bowtie2/)).

 You can also download Bowtie 2 sources and binaries from the [Download] section of the Sourceforge site.
 Binaries are available for the `x86_64` architecture running Linux, Mac OS X, and Windows.
+FreeBSD users can obtain the latest version of Bowtie 2 from ports using `pkg install bowtie2`.
 If you plan to compile Bowtie 2 yourself, make sure to get the source package, i.e., the filename that ends in "-source.zip".

 Building from source
 --------------------